Easy Recipe: Lemon Rosemary Broiled Salmon from Practical Paleo

-This is just one of over 120 delicious and easy recipes in my new book, Practical Paleo!
+This is just one of over 120 delicious and easy recipes in my bestselling book, Practical Paleo!

-People are often timid when it comes to cooking fish, but it’s one of the EASIEST things to get right.
+People are often timid when it comes to cooking fish, but I promise, it’s one of the easiest things to get right.
 Keep the ingredients simple and the cooking time short, and you’ll have a winner.
 Rosemary isn’t typically an herb you’d think of pairing with salmon, but it’s surprisingly perfect in this dish.
 If you prefer dill or chives, you can use those instead of rosemary.
-Enjoy!

 Lemon Rosemary Broiled Salmon